Azure/arc_jumpstart_drops/ui_dashboard_workbook/arc_pbi_dashboard/_index.md

 <img src="artifacts/media/arg_connector_screenshot.png" alt="Azure Resource Graph Connector" width="60%" />

-5. Sign in with a login that has "Read" access to Azure Resource Graph for the subscription(s) you want the report to view
+5. Sign in with a login that has "Read" access to Azure Resource Graph for the subscription(s) you want the report to view.

-6. Click "Connect" each time you are prompted
+6. Click "Connect" each time you are prompted.

-7. Save your new PBI Dashboard
+7. Save your new Power BI dashboard.

 <img src="artifacts/media/pbi_save_screenshot.png" alt="" width="60%" />